-Figure 8 shows the difference in seasonal average PM{2.5} absolute bias between the CMAQ521 simulation and the CMAQ531_WRF38_M3Dry_BiDi simulation for AQS and NAPS sites.
-For winter, the change in bias is relatively small for most of the sites located in the U.S., except in the southwestern U.S. and California, where the bias is notably higher with CMAQ531, and in sites across the northern portion of the U.S. where the change in bias (both positive and negative) tends to be higher than sites in other parts of the U.S. Conversely, the NAPS sites in Canada indicate a large widespread decrease in PM{2.5} bias with CMAQ531, which may result from the Canadian emission inventory containing RWC emissions which leads to a larger impact on PM{2.5} from the updates in CMAQ531 (RWC emissions were treated separately from the other gridded emissions in the U.S. emission inventory in the CMAQ531 simulations).
-In spring, the largest differences in bias occur for sites in the upper Midwest and into the northeastern U.S., particularly for sites in and around the Great Lakes region where both large increases and decreases in bias occur, and through the Midwest states stretching down to Texas where the bias is generally higher with CMAQ531.
+Figure 8 shows the difference in seasonal average PM{2.5} absolute bias between the CMAQ521 simulation and the CMAQ531 WRF38 M3Dry BiDi simulation for AQS and NAPS sites.
+For winter, the change in bias is relatively small for most of the sites located in the US, except in the southwestern US and California, where the bias is notably higher with CMAQ531, and in sites across the northern portion of the US where the change in bias (both positive and negative) tends to be higher than sites in other parts of the US Conversely, the NAPS sites in Canada indicate a large widespread decrease in PM2.5 bias with CMAQ531, which may result from the Canadian emission inventory containing RWC emissions and which leads to a larger impact on PM{2.5} from the updates in CMAQ531 (RWC emissions were treated separately from the other gridded emissions in the US emission inventory in the CMAQ531 simulations).
+In spring, the largest differences in bias occur for sites in the upper Midwest and into the northeastern US, particularly for sites in and around the Great Lakes region, where both large increases and decreases in bias occur, and through the Midwest states stretching down to Texas, where the bias is generally higher with CMAQ531.

-In summer, the most notable difference between the two simulations is a widespread, large decrease in bias in the southeastern U.S. in the CMAQ531_WRF38_M3Dry_BiDi simulation, largely the result of increased PM{2.5} from monoterpene SOA from the new AERO7 module.
-In late summer and early fall, total PM{2.5} increases primarily in areas rich in vegetation (e.g., southeastern U.S.) due to increased monoterpene oxidation products with secondary effects due to water uptake to particles in AERO7.
-In the southeastern U.S., the increase in PM{2.5} in summertime (0.75 - 3.0 μg m-3 monthly average) is primarily driven by an increase in OC (with smaller increases during other times of year due to lower monoterpene emissions and lower oxidants in other seasons).
-Including additional water uptake to hydrophilic organic species results in small decreases in total PM{2.5} due to changes in the size distribution which increases dry deposition.
-Bias is also broadly lower in the simulation using CMAQv531 across the upper Midwest, Northwest U.S. and into southwestern Canada, while bias increases slightly across the Rocky Mountain region and parts of the upper Midwest U.S. and southern Canada.
-Similar to summer, there is a relatively large decrease in PM{2.5} bias in fall across the southwestern U.S., juxtaposed with several sites where bias increases.
-There are also relatively large changes in bias through the upper Midwest U.S., and broadly lower bias, albeit only slightly, along the west coast states, with higher bias in the SJV of California.
+In summer, the most notable difference between the two simulations is a widespread, large decrease in bias in the southeastern US in the CMAQ531_WRF38_M3Dry_BiDi simulation, largely the result of increased PM{2.5} from monoterpene SOA from the new AERO7 module.
+In late summer and early fall, total PM2.5 increases primarily in areas rich in vegetation (e.g., the southeastern US) due to increased monoterpene oxidation products with secondary effects due to water uptake to particles in AERO7.
+In the southeastern US, the increase in PM2.5 in summertime (0.75- $3.0 \,\mu g \,m^{-3}$ monthly average) is primarily driven by an increase in OC (with smaller increases during other times of year due to lower monoterpene emissions and lower oxidants in other seasons).
+Including additional water uptake to hydrophilic organic species results in small decreases in total PM{2.5} due to changes in the size distribution that increase dry deposition.
+Bias is also broadly lower in the simulation using CMAOv531 across the upper Midwest, northwestern US, and into southwestern Canada, while bias increases slightly across the Rocky Mountain region and parts of the upper Midwest US and southern Canada.
+Similar to summer, there is a relatively large decrease in PM{2.5} bias in fall across the southwestern US, juxtaposed with several sites where bias increases.
+There are also relatively large changes in bias through the upper Midwest US and broad (slightly) lower bias along the west coast states, with higher bias in the SJV of California.